webgilde/individual-multisite-author/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
 This plugin enables individual author descriptions for each single blog in a multisite network.

 == Description ==